nlesc-nano/CAT/docs/13_multi_ligand.rst

             This argument has no value be default and must thus be provided by the user.

-    .. attribute:: optional.qd.multi_ligand.dummy
+    .. attribute:: optional.qd.multi_ligand.anchor

         :Parameter:     * **Type** - :class:`list` [:class:`str` or :class:`int`]

-        Atomic number of symbol of the core dummy atoms.
+        Atomic number of symbol of the core anchor atoms.

-        The first dummy atom will be assigned to the first ligand in :attr:`multi_ligand.ligands<optional.qd.multi_ligand.ligands>`, the second dummy atom
+        The first anchor atom will be assigned to the first ligand in :attr:`multi_ligand.ligands<optional.qd.multi_ligand.ligands>`, the second anchor atom
         to the second ligand, *etc.*.
         The list's length should consequently be of the same length as :attr:`multi_ligand.ligands<optional.qd.multi_ligand.ligands>`.

-        Works analogous to :attr:`optional.core.dummy`.
+        Works analogous to :attr:`optional.core.anchor`.

+        This optiona can alternatively be provided as ``optional.qd.multi_ligand.dummy``.

         .. note::
             This argument has no value be default and must thus be provided by the user.